Rules

 This website doesn't collect any information about you.
 There are no analytics, no cookies, no tracking of any kind.

 If you join our community through Discord or Facebook, those platforms have their own privacy policies that apply to your use of their services.
+Navigating to any external site linked from this page may subject you to that site's own privacy policy.

 Any photos or videos featuring participants are only shared with their knowledge and permission.
 If you have a concern about media you appear in, please reach out directly and we'll address it promptly.